Failed Inspection Closes Part Of Tarrytown's H-BridgeFailed Inspection Closes Part Of Tarrytown

-The northeast ramp of the "H-Bridge" in Tarrytown, which carries Railroad Avenue over Metro-North tracks, is closed to traffic until further notice, village officials announced on Monday, July 15.
+The northeast ramp of the "H-Bridge" in Tarrytown, which carries Railroad Avenue over Metro-North tracks, is closed to traffic, village officials announced on Monday, July 15.

 The emergency closure was prompted by a failed inspection of the northeast portion of the bridge.
 The bridge's span must now be reduced to one direction to avoid the compromised section, officials said.